 - Shout-Out: To many hip-hop songs, as well as to The Last Five Years, The Pirates of Penzance, South Pacific, and, naturally, 1776.
 As well as a Scottish tragedy that Hamilton would rather not name.
+The show also includes numerous shout-outs to The West Wing, including Lin-Manuel Miranda tending to put on his coat Martin Sheen style while performing as Hamilton.
 See the shout-out page for more details.

 - Showstopper: During the 2016 Grammys performance, they deliberately added in several extra lines of silence after Lin-Manuel Miranda first sings the line "Alexander Hamilton" to account for the applause, but the applause was so strong that the next line ("My name is Alexander Hamilton") was still drowned out anyway.
 Compare this to the first performance of the song, back in 2009 at the White House, where the same line also created a strong response from the audience - but of confused laughter.
 How things have changed!

 - Sibling Triangle: The sisters Angelica and Eliza are both in love with Hamilton.
 Angelica, who values her little sister's happiness above all else, steps aside so she can marry Hamilton and be happy.
 Despite this, her relationship with Hamilton still has romantic undertones.